jdaw1/chart_markers/Documentation/ChartMarkers_Gallery.md

 # <a name="top"></a>Currency and Issuer Chart Markers #

-**This page of the documentation contains almost a thousand images.
+**This page of the documentation contains over a thousand images.
 Sometimes GitHub seems to be reluctant to serve so many images.
 When that happens, readers might prefer an [HTML translation of this page](http://www.jdawiseman.com/papers/Chart_Markers/ChartMarkers_Gallery.html).
 Of course, the HTML version might lag the markdown version.**